mieweb/indexedcp/python/README.md

 IndexCPClient(db_name="indexcp", chunk_size=1024*1024)
 ```

-- `db_name`: Name of the SQLite database for storing chunks
+- `db_name`: Name of the IndexedDB-like database for storing chunks
 - `chunk_size`: Size of each chunk in bytes (default: 1MB)

 #### Methods